thdiakon/ccaR_v2/README.md

 ```

-If package ccaR (or code from this package) is used for investigating overlap of primary studies between reviews, please cite thefollowing manuscript:
+If package ccaR (or code from this package) is used for investigating overlap of primary studies between reviews, please cite the following manuscript:

 Bougioukas KI, Vounzoulaki E, Mantsiou CD, Savvides ED, Karakosta C, Diakonidis T, et al. Methods for depicting overlap in overviews of systematic reviews: An introduction to static tabular and graphical displays.
 J Clin Epidemiol 2021;132:34–45. doi:https://doi.org/10.1016/j.jclinepi.2020.12.004.